 “It is such a wonderful opportunity to give beyond yourself.
 To be selfless in the act of giving who you are and what works within you...to be able to give that opportunity of life and love and happiness and hope to somebody else,” Tiera said.

 To watch the full interview with Tiera, click here

 Sara also had the chance to interview Leslie Bacardi, the wife of Jorge Bacardi, who is the lung recipient that this film is based on.
-Leslie said that student advocates should remember their decision to become an organ donor is not only going to impact the recipient.
+Leslie said that high school and college student organ donor advocates should remember their decision to become an organ donor is not only going to impact the recipient.
 Organ donation is also a miracle for the friends and family of the recipient, because the recipient is able to stay in their lives.

 “The gift is not for just one single person...that gift was just as big to me as it was to Jorge.
 And in turn, from there, it was the same for all of our nieces and nephews, and brothers and sisters, and all of that.
 Then from there, that group, it extends out into your community,” Leslie said.
 She also emphasized the importance of organ donation advocacy.